 Let’s look at the light heavyweight division.
-The weight class has added new talent at the UFC level, but it needs even more talent on the roster to deepen the division.
+The weight class has added new talent at the UFC level, but it never hurts to add even more talent to the roster.

 In picking these prospects, I’ll try my hardest to stay away from fighters who are currently in top organizations, such as Bellator or the Professional Fighters League, but a couple may pop up.
 In the past, I’ve had some great picks on the list and some that haven’t worked out.
 Below are the previous year’s selections, followed by the five men the UFC should offer roster spots to this year.